canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 - Risks and Drawbacks
 - Best Practices

 The following concepts are not part of the whitepaper as they have their own dedicated teams.
-Their importance is nonetheless recognized as critical to a more open and transparent government of Canada.
+Their importance is nonetheless recognized as critical to an open and transparent government of Canada.

 - The broader Open Government initiatives:
   - Open Government Partnership